imprisonedmind/skuld/README.md

 ## Use (global commands)
 - The commands are the same for Homebrew and npm installs; both provide a `skuld` binary on PATH.
+- Run with no args for a quick guide: `skuld`
 - Preview (no writes):
   - Run inside the repo: `skuld sync --test` (uses the window since your last successful sync) or specify a period like `week`.
   - If the repo is not mapped yet, the command exits and prompts you to run `skuld add` here first.